 What does travel insurance cover while I’m away?

-Of course, travel insurance also covers you while you’re away.
-What you’re covered for will depend on the particular policy, but generally, you will have some degree of protection for:
+What you’re covered for whilst you’re away will depend on the particular policy you’ve chosen, but as a general rule, you should have some degree of protection for:

-• Medical cover – This is the amount that your insurer will pay towards medical bills if you have an accident or get sick while you’re away.
-The level of cover usually reaches into millions of pounds, as medical costs abroad can be eye-watering.
+• Medical expenses – Your policy should show the amount that your insurer will pay towards medical bills if you have an accident or get sick while you’re away.
+The level of cover offered can reach into millions of pounds, as medical costs abroad can be eye-watering.

 • Lost, stolen, or damaged belongings – Going away is one of the few times that you’re likely to carry higher value items with you, such as cameras and laptops.
-It’s not uncommon for luggage to get lost in transit, for things to be stolen from accommodation or for accidents to happen.
+It’s not uncommon for luggage to get lost in transit, for things to be stolen from accommodation.
 This protection means that you’ll be covered for the cost of replacing items that are lost, stolen or damaged while you’re away.

 • Personal liability – This provides cover if you accidentally hurt someone or damage their possessions while you’re away.